w3c/wai-curricula/content/designer/forms-design.md

 * design user experiences that consider position and appearance for labels and instructions
 * specify clear and consistent names for form elements across websites and applications
-* define visual and non-visual instructions for:
+* specify visual and non-visual instructions for:
   * required input fields
   * changes in context before the component that originates such changes
   * existing time limits in a form and how to adjust them, extend them, and turn them off